ODE TO THE BOSTON CHAMPION

 This dream, once Quixotic,

-That took years in the making,
+That took years of hard training,

 Holds multitudes beyond measure,

-Now you stand `top the podium,
+Now you stand atop the podium,

 Anthem ringing in your ears,